Iheanyidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My find that word task
+My count that word task